Elvis Andrus Preview, Player Props: White Sox vs. Royals

 Elvis Andrus At The Plate

-- Andrus has 15 doubles, a triple, five home runs and 25 walks while hitting .244.
+- Andrus is hitting .251 with 16 doubles, a triple, five home runs and 25 walks.

-- Andrus has picked up a hit in 55.4% of his 92 games this year, with multiple hits in 21.7% of those games.
+- Andrus has picked up a hit in 55.2% of his 96 games this year, with at least two hits in 22.9% of them.

-- Looking at the 92 games he has played this season, he's hit a home run in five of them (5.4%), and in 1.5% of his trips to the dish.
+- Looking at the 96 games he has played this year, he's went deep in five of them (5.2%), and in 1.4% of his trips to the plate.

-- Andrus has had an RBI in 22 games this season (23.9%), including 12 multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in three contests.
+- In 22.9% of his games this year, Andrus has notched at least one RBI.
+In 12 of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- In 25 of 92 games this season, he has scored, and eight of those games included multiple runs.
+- In 26 of 96 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.